IMPORTANT INFORMATION REGARDING P-EBT ELIGIBILITY

 The school data reporting list will be periodically updated.

 Update – Some students whose families are currently receiving Supplemental Nutrition Assistance Program (SNAP) have begun receiving their P-PEBT benefits.
 The Oregon Department of Education, Child Nutrition Programs is working diligently with Schools and the Department of Human Services (DHS) to collect and process student data.
 P-EBT benefits will continue to be issued to eligible students throughout the months of June, July and August.
-Please contact DHS for benefit issuance questions.
-DHS can be reached by calling (503) 945-6481 or by emailing email@example.com
+Please visit the DHS website for more information or contact DHS directly for benefit issuance questions.
+DHS can be reached by calling (503) 945-6481 or by emailing firstname.lastname@example.org

 The Families First Coronavirus